Skip to main content

 Onsite tech support

-Procures equipment, surpluses equipment, provides reports on UND owned devices, and makes recommendations for replacements.
+Procures equipment, surplus equipment, provide reports on UND owned devices, and make recommendations for replacements.

 Contact